Move On Up

 About Move On Up

-Move On Up is a National Lottery Community Fund funded project that will provide early support to 290 young learning-disabled and autistic people in Leeds and Bradford leaving school, college and young people’s services, empowering them to transition successfully to adult community services.
-The project will run until the end of April 2025.
+Move On Up was a National Lottery Community Fund funded project that provided early support to hundreds of young learning-disabled people in Leeds and Bradford leaving school, college and young people’s services, empowering them to transition successfully to adult community services.
+The project ran from September 2021 to July 2025.

 Blank